ChatTracer: Large Language Model Powered Real-time Bluetooth Device Tracking System: Introduction

 \section{Introduction}

 The emergence of large language models (LLM) has ushered in a transformative era, revolutionizing the way we interact with technology and harnessing the power of natural language processing.
-Thus far, to the best of our knowledge, LLM has not yet been combined with wireless sensor networks (WSN) \cite{hou2023large, fan2023bibliometric, awais2023foundational, liu2023summary, naveed2023comprehensive, zhao2023survey, hadi2023survey, guo2023evaluating, raiaan2023review, demszky2023using, thapa2023chatgpt}.
+To the best of our knowledge, LLM has not yet been combined with wireless sensor networks (WSN) \cite{naveed2023comprehensive, zhao2023survey, hadi2023survey}.
 Connecting these two worlds is appealing for two reasons.
 First, from the LLM's perspective, connecting with WSN will extend LLM's capabilities from generating knowledge-based information to providing \textit{fresh}, \textit{real-time} sensory information of our physical world.
 Second, from the WSN's perspective, the use of LLM will transform the interaction between humans and WSN, making the sensory information more accessible and easier to comprehend for end users.

-In this paper, we present the first-of-its-kind study on connecting LLM with WSN, with the aim of understanding the potential of LLM in the processing of sensory data from WSN and facilitating human interaction with WSN.
+In this paper, we present the first-of-its-kind study on connecting LLM with WSN, to understand the potential of LLM in processing sensory data from WSN and facilitating human interaction with WSN.
 Specifically, we introduce \pname, an LLM-powered real-time Bluetooth device tracking system. \pname has an array of radio sniffing nodes deployed in the area of interest, which keep listening to the radio signals emitted by the Bluetooth devices in the proximity. \pname processes its received Bluetooth packets to extract their physical and payload features using domain knowledge.
-The extracted per-packet features are stored in a database and fed into an LLM (Mistral-7B \cite{jiang2023mistral}) to generate the human-like textual response to the queries from users.
-The reasons that we choose Bluetooth signals as \pname's tracking medium are twofold: (i) The vast majority of commercial off-the-shelf (COTS) mobile devices have Bluetooth radio by default; and (ii) Bluetooth radios broadcast \verb|Advertisement| packets much more frequently compared with other radio protocols such as cellular 4G/5G and Wi-Fi.
-Our measurements show that, even in the powered-off status, the iPhone 15 Pro Max still broadcasts about 50 BLE packets per minute.
+The extracted per-packet features are stored in a database and fed into an LLM to generate the human-like textual response to user queries.

-To better understand the transmission of COTS Bluetooth devices, we have conducted extensive measurements involving 60 popular Bluetooth devices and more than 100 million BLE advertisement packets.
-We found: (i) all Android devices broadcast at least 120 BLE packets per minute.
-By decoding their BLE packets, we can obtain their vendor info. (ii) Compared to Android devices, Apple devices transmit BLE packets more aggressively at a higher power.
-Most Apple devices transmit 300--1500 packets per minute.
-Additionally, most Apple devices have unique codes (Apple continuity) in their BLE packets, making it possible for \pname to obtain their status and activity information.
-These findings confirm the feasibility of using ambient Bluetooth signals for human tracking, and lay the foundation for \pname.